HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/How to Create and Deploy a Signed WDAC Policy.md

 ### Activation Process

-After the signed Application Control (WDAC) policy binary `.cip` is copied to the `EFI` partition as part of the deployment process, and system is restarted once, we can see in System Information that Application Control User-Mode is being enforced and when you try to install an application not permitted by the deployed policy, it will be successfully blocked.
+After the signed App Control policy binary `.cip` is copied to the `EFI` partition as part of the deployment process, and system is restarted once, we can see in System Information that Application Control User-Mode is being enforced and when you try to install an application not permitted by the deployed policy, it will be successfully blocked.

-At this point, since we are using UEFI Secure Boot, the **Anti Tampering** protection of the **Signed policy** kicks in and starts protecting WDAC policy against any tampering.
+At this point, since we are using UEFI Secure Boot, the **Anti Tampering** protection of the **Signed policy** kicks in and starts protecting App Control policy against any tampering.
 We need to reboot the system one more time, [to verify everything](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/deployment/use-signed-policies-to-protect-appcontrol-against-tampering#verify-and-deploy-the-signed-policy) and make sure there is no boot failure.

-Deploying a Signed WDAC policy **without restarting** is the same as deploying Unsigned policies, because the Signed policy can be easily removed just like an Unsigned policy.
-So always make sure you restart at least once after deploying a Signed WDAC policy.
+Deploying a Signed App Control policy **without restarting** is the same as deploying Unsigned policies, because the Signed policy can be easily removed just like an Unsigned policy.
+So always make sure you restart at least once after deploying a Signed App Control policy.

 <br>

-### If Someone forcefully deletes the deployed WDAC policy file
+### If Someone forcefully deletes the deployed App Control policy file

-* Deleting the `.cip` policy file from `C:\Windows\System32\CodeIntegrity\CiPolicies\Active` and then restarting the system multiple times won't have any effect at all on the status of WDAC.
+* Deleting the `.cip` policy file from `C:\Windows\System32\CodeIntegrity\CiPolicies\Active` and then restarting the system multiple times won't have any effect at all on the status of App Control.
 It will continue to work, and enforcement status will be shown in System Information. **This is how it protects itself against rogue administrators.**

 * Deleting the `.cip` policy file from the `EFI` partition located at `\EFI\Microsoft\Boot\CIPolicies\Active` and restarting the device will result in a boot failure.
 Before system restart, nothing happens and it will remain active.
-This is another self-protection method of a Signed WDAC policy.
+This is another self-protection method of a Signed App Control policy.
 To recover from this state, the person will need to disable Secure Boot in the UEFI firmware settings.
 There are only 3 scenarios at this point:

     1. If, as suggested in the [Security Recommendations](https://github.com/HotCakeX/Harden-Windows-Security#security-recommendations), you set a strong password for the UEFI firmware of your hardware, they can't access the firmware.
 This security measure [alongside the rest of the Windows built-in security features](https://github.com/HotCakeX/Harden-Windows-Security) such as BitLocker device encryption will provide the **Ultimate protection for a Windows device against any threats and any person, no matter physical, real-life or Internet threats.**